 Why?
-One it will lower you bills dramatically both from a purchasing cost standpoint, and in terms of monthly electrical bills.
-They are front loaded in cost but in the long term will pay dividends, saving an enormous amount of money over the long term.
+One it will lower your bills dramatically both from a purchasing cost standpoint and in terms of monthly electrical bills.
+They are front-loaded in cost but in the long term will pay dividends, saving an enormous amount of money over the long term.
 A typical incandescent light bulb with a tungsten filament lasts about 1,000 hours and costs 50 cents.
 You’d need six bulbs and spend about $42 on bulbs and electricity over the life of those bulbs.
 Or, by contrast, with the purchase of one LED or CFL light bulb, you’ll spend approximately $12, electricity included, with an expectant life span of approximately 10,000 hours.
-Anyone surviving a 3rd grade math class can see this is kind of a no brainer.
+Anyone surviving a 3rd-grade math class can see this is kind of a no-brainer.

 One of my blog readers had expressed concern about the mercury found in CFL Light bulbs, but studies on them have found them to be extremely safe as long as they are handled properly.
 This will ultimately be a personal decision so I encourage doing some research on your own.
 Learn more by clicking on the link: energyblog.nationalgeographic.com/2014/01/08/separating-myth-from-fact-on-cfls-and-leds-five-concerns-addressed.